sunmoumou1/torch_dct_expand_to_rectangle/README.md

 In fact, this is the core idea behind the DCT transformation.
 It’s quite simple, right?
 The DCT transformation is essentially a constrained form of the DFT transformation, and it’s not because the transformation method itself is different.

+---

-But this isn’t quite enough yet.
+__But this isn’t quite enough yet!__

  You might notice that this still looks a bit different from the DCT formula you see in textbooks.
 Let’s take a look at the most commonly used DCT transformation formula:

 $$
 F(u)=c(u)\sum_{x=0}^{N-1}{f(x)cos\left[\frac{(x+0.5)\pi}{N}u\right]}